jacopocolo/interfaces.pro-sketchplugin/README.md

 # Interfaces.pro.sketchplugin

-A plugin to open and view Interfaces.pro directly in Sketch.
+A plugin to open and view [Interfaces.pro](https://interfaces.pro) directly in Sketch.
+You can browse the website and even drag & drop examples from Interfaces.pro into Sketch right from the plugin.

-You can open it at any time with `alt+cmd+I`.
+The shortcut for opening the plugin is `cmd+alt+ctrl+I`.